-Use Case ID: #T5 Use Case Title: Communication with MaaS and 3 rd party services Created By: Viktoriya Degeler Last Revision By: Alexandros E. Papacharalamp Date Created: 23/03/18 Last Revision Date: 22/05/2018 Actors: Traveller Description: The traveller needs to find an available itinerary from origin A to destination B, possibly with restrictions (see #T2.1).
-My-TRAC app finds possible alternatives and contacts all service providers to verify that the alternatives are available.
-Trigger The traveller started the proc ess of creating a new tr ip (#T2.1).
+Use Case ID: #T5 Use Case Title: Communication with MaaS and 3 rd party services Created By: Viktoriya Degeler Last Revision By: Alexandros E. Papacharalampo Date Created: 23/03/18 Last Revision Date: 22/05/2018 Actors: Traveller Description: RAC app finds possible rigin A to destination B, possibly with alternatives and contacts all service Trigger The traveller started the proce ess of creating a new trip э (#Т2.1).
 Preconditions: Same as (#T2.1).
-Postconditions: Route alternatives are found.
-Current conditions of each alternative are assessed.
+Postconditions: Route alternatives are Current conditions of e found. each alternative are ass essed.
 Normal Flow: The traveller starts trip planning by entering origin/destination and trip characteristics or restrictions (time, mode preference, etc.) (See #T2.1).
 The traveller wants to use a MaaS service.
 My-TRAC app communicates with the app requesting the service.
 My-TRAC app requests from the traveller to share his/her information with the MaaS in order to do the booking.
 Traveller accepts.
 My-TRAC performs the booking and notifies the traveller (with information about pick-up, costs, live location etc.).
-Alternative Flows: Alternative Flow 1 MaaS requests that the traveller is redirected to another app to perform the booking My-TRAC app notifies the traveller about switching apps.
-My-TRAC monitors the trip passively showing options along the path (#T2.2, #T2.3).
-Exceptions: Traveller does not accept to share information with MaaS so My-TRAC app provides alternatives Frequency of Use: High (Every time an app is use ed to find a route) Special Requirements: Each connection to a MaaS service must be examined separately to determine possibility of data exchange especially in the case when the user switches app Notes and Issues: -
+Alternative Flows: Alternative Flow 1 1.
+MaaS requests that the traveller is redirected to another app to perform the booking 2.
+My-TRAC app notifies the traveller about switching apps.
+3. My-TRAC monitors the trip passively showing options along the path (#T2.2, #T2.3).
+Exceptions: Traveller does not accept to share information with MaaS so My-TRAC app provides alternatives Frequency of Use: High (Every time an app is used to find a route) Special Requirements: Each connection to a MaaS service must be examined separately to determine possibility of data exchange especially in the case when the user switches app Notes and Issues: -